10PM/10PM/README.md

 And for those who say that github is for coders, I do have a proper account showcasing my spaghetti ass C++ stuff but I don't want to share a pony town bio with it.
 It's embarrassing on both ends lol

 I really do not suggest getting into pony.town if you don't know what it is.
 It's a shit fest.

+i know the images are broken! i'm going to fix that when i have free time C: